 - 4 cups bread flour (Bob’s Red Mill, Stone-Buhr, King Arthur),

-- 2 cups whole-wheat and/or rye (use dark rye flour, which is whole grain)
+- 2 cups whole-wheat and/or rye (use dark rye flour, which is whole-grain)

 - 1/2 cup (or a bit more) Bob’s Red Mill rolled cereal mix (I’ve used 5-grain and 7-grain, and there’s also a 10-grain variety), which add a wonderful texture.
 Other options include oatmeal, rye flakes, barley flakes, etc. If making rye bread, try 1/4 to 1/2 cup pumpernickel (whole rye groats) and a generous 1 tablespoon caraway seeds.

 - About 2 tablespoons flax meal

 Have fun experimenting with the mix of flours, but beware of using too much whole-wheat or rye.
 The gluten in the bread flour is what supports the bread.
 I tried adding vital wheat gluten to help dough with large amounts of whole grains to rise better, but it made the bread too tough.

 Sometimes I add a teaspoon or two of sugar or barley malt syrup to help the yeast grow.
 Maybe it works … I like the bread either way.